dale-c-anderson/gitexport/README.md

     - Exports only the files changed in the most recent commit

 - `gitexport-since-when.sh <hash-value> [remotehost]`
-    - Exports all the files modified or added since the specified hash value.
+    - Exports all the files modified or added AFTER the commit of the specified hash value

 - `gitexport-whole-repo.sh [remotehost]`
     - Exports the entire repo, minus any paths matched in the exclusions file.